You probably saw that coming. But what does it depend on?

 • 'Soft start' dimming from the lighting system always looks lovely, magical even - but you can reduce cost by using basic relay switches in the functional rooms.

-• In the media room, or cinema, have the high quality handset with touchscreen control and backlighting, but guests just want a bit of TV - so in the guestroom, have a standard controller with no display.
+• In the media room, or cinema, have the high quality handset with touchscreen control and backlighting, but guests just want a bit of TV - so in a guestroom, give them a regular controller with no display that costs less.

-• When you have people over, you'll want full-bodied music that fills the room effortlessly without dominating or distorting.
-Extra bodies soak up sound, so you may need more performance - and more level - in the larger, social rooms.
-Just as with home cinema, large rooms need more sound energy - larger speakers, or more of them - just to achieve the same performance.
+• When you have people over, you want full-bodied music that fills the room effortlessly without dominating or distorting.
+Extra bodies soak up the sound, so you'll need more performance - and more level - in the larger, social rooms.
+Just as with home cinema, large rooms need more energy - larger speakers, or more of them - just to achieve the same performance.